SWIFTSIM/swiftsim/doc/RTD/source/ExternalPotentials/index.rst

    to a density profile which is :math:`\propto r^{-2}` and a potential which is logarithmic.
 This potential has as free parameters the rotation velocity and the position.
-5. Hernquist potential (hernquist): An potential that is given by the Hernquist
+5. Hernquist potential (hernquist): A potential that is given by the Hernquist
    potential:

    :math:`\Phi(r) = - \frac{GM}{r+a}.`

-   The free paramters of Hernquist potential are the mass and the scale length, also the softening is a free parameter.
+   The free paramters of Hernquist potential are mass, scale length, and softening.
 The potential can be set at any position in the box.
 6. NFW potential (nfw): The most used potential to describe dark matter halos, the
    potential is given by: